Elias Díaz Player Props: Rockies vs. Tigers

-The Colorado Rockies, including Elias Diaz (.275 on-base percentage in past 10 games, 65 points below season-long percentage), take on starting pitcher Matthew Boyd and the Detroit Tigers at Coors Field, Saturday at 9:10 PM ET.
+The Colorado Rockies, including Elias Diaz (batting .258 in his past 10 games, with a double, two home runs, three walks and 11 RBI), take on starter Matt Manning and the Detroit Tigers at Coors Field, Sunday at 3:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Tigers.
+He had a hitless showing in his last game (0-for-1) against the Tigers.

 Elias Díaz Game Info & Props vs. the Tigers